upbound/provider-terraform/docs/monolith/Quickstart.md

 ## Create a ProviderConfig

-Create a `ProviderConfig` Kubernetes configuration file to attach the GCP credentials to the installed official provider.
+Create a `ProviderConfig` Kubernetes configuration file to attach the GCP credentials to the installed provider.

 **Note:** the `ProviderConfig` must contain the correct GCP project ID.
 The project ID must match the `project_id` from the JSON key file.